How do I request items?

 Are you disinfecting books and/or other items?

-All items will be emptied from our book returns, placed on carts with a dated slip, and quarantined for the recommended four days before being checked in.
+All items will be emptied from our book returns, placed on carts with a dated slip, and quarantined for 24 hours before being checked in.
 We will back date all returns from the time of return.

 How are you protecting library staff?